 Over Easter weekend, children can play in the parkland and you can still keep a watchful eye on them through the huge Drawing Room windows.
 Kids can go out into the woodland exploring the wildlife there with the Castle’s very own pet dog, Lizzie.
 A private luxury castle can afford to dedicate an entire hospitality team for your needs; we can set up treasure hunts throughout the historic Scottish Highlands Estate, private boat rides on the world famous Loch Ness (which you can actually access from the Castle’s personal marina and pier) to spot legendary Nessie, the Loch Ness Monster, and traditional outdoor fun for all the family from archery to zorbing and even bagpipe lessons.
 The Estate’s massive home-built treehouse and ancient family graveyard then offer alternate adventures for those with big imaginations.

-A Scottish Castle fit for a King that is lucky enough to be available for private hire holidays is somewhere families can go to relax, enjoy good food and fun times in one another’s company.
+Enjoy Easter in a Scottish Castle fit for a King and allow the whole family to relax, enjoy good food and fun times in one another’s company.
 Multi-generational stays ensure quality time with family and family friends and what better place to spend Easter weekend than a historic, beautiful and homely property with luxury rooms, fresh air and Scottish adventure on its doorstep.

 Aldourie Castle Estate’s Easter Weekend special rate stay is available to individual or group bookings for a minimum of 3-nights.